nikitossmoney/nikitossmoney/README.md

 - 👋 Hi, I’m @nikitossmoney
-- 👀 I’m interested in making money
+- 👀 I’m interested in better future
-- 🌱 I’m currently learning how to host a website
+- 🌱 I’m currently learning ways
 - 💞️ I’m looking to collaborate on business!
-- 📫 How to reach me telegram - @onsomehighshit

 <!---
 nikitossmoney/nikitossmoney is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.